OZ7UP/Zachary-Tan/_posts/2022-06-03-Small-Victories-Matter.md

 ---
 layout: post
 title: Small Victories Matter
-Subtitle: See the ladder, not the tower
+Subtitle: See the ladder and not the tower
 tags: personal, advice, resolution
 ---